ITISFoundation/osparc-lab/docs/d1.1-report/tech/parts/comp-services.md

 Such kernels include standalone solvers, algorithms to calculate specific quantities or viewers that render data into graphs, plots or tables.

-#### Responsabilities
+## Responsibilities

 The computational backend

 - schedules execution of pipelines in an efficient way while respecting the inherent data dependencies
 - provides the user with a list of all available algorithms
 - provides a mechanism to easily inject new algorithms
 - allows control/managing of concurrently running pipelines
 - can dynamically be up/down-scaled depending on the current load
 - has access to a database with all relevant input and output data

-#### Selection of technology for computational kernel integration
+## Selection of technology for computational kernel integration

 Since ease of adding user defined algorithms into the platform is considered paramount, technology preselection was based on that criterion.

 Modern scientific libraries and solvers span a broad range of programming languages, are typically very specialized and have many dependcies to numerical libraries.
 Usually they are desgined to work best on few specific platforms.